VTimofeenko/overlay-maintain-tools/README.md

 **Commands**:

-* `check-remote-versions`: Prints a report on the packages in the...
+* `check-remote-versions`: Prints report on the versions of packages.
-* `mkreadme`: Generates a README for an overlay using a...
+* `mkreadme`: Creates a README for an overlay.

 # Commands
 ## `overlay_maintain_tools mkreadme`

-Generates a README for an overlay using a template.
+Creates a README for an overlay.
 The generated README can utilize data on packages available in the overlay and their versions.
 For sample template, see the documentation.

 **Usage**: